Alabamian finds unique way to donate to Damar Hamlin’s foundation

 HUNTSVILLE, Ala.
-(WHNT) — Damar Hamlin, the Buffalo Bills’ safety hospitalized after a dangerous hit last week, is back home after being released from the hospital Wednesday.
+(WHNT) — Damar Hamlin, a Buffalo Bills’ safety who was hospitalized after a dangerous hit last week, is back home after being released from the hospital Wednesday.

 Hamlin gained national attention after he went into cardiac arrest during a Monday Night Football game against the Cincinnati Bengals on January 2.
-The game was later cancelled by the NFL.
+The NFL originally suspended the game, but it was eventually cancelled in the following days.

 Since being injured, more than $8.5 million in donations have flooded in for Hamlin’s nonprofit “The Chasing M’s Foundation.”
-Those donations came from top-level athletes, fantasy football leagues, and one Alabamian who found a unique way to contribute.
+Those donations came from people across the country from top-level athletes, fantasy football leagues, and one Alabamian who found a unique way to contribute.

 After watching Hamlin’s tragic turn on the field, Lance Henry looked through his football card collection where he found Hamlin’s rookie card.